-Table \ref{table:table1} summarizes the common metrics used to evaluate the predictive performance of a (spatial) statistical model.
+Table \ref{table:table1} summarizes the common metrics used to evaluate the predictive performance of a spatial statistical model.
 As expected, the SPDE approach outperforms the regTPS-KLE models.
-This is because the data were generated under a Matérn covariance structure, for which the SPDE method has a direct representation.
-Nevertheless, the difference of statistical performance between SPDE and regTPS-KLE models is relatively small.
+This is because the data were generated under a Mat\'ern covariance structure, for which the SPDE method has a direct representation.
+Nevertheless, the statistical performance difference between the SPDE and regTPS-KLE models is relatively small.
 In fact, for the root mean square error (RMSE) and mean absolute error (MAE) metrics, the discrepancy between the true GRF and the predictions from regTPS-KLE is close to zero.
-Fig. \ref{fig:fig6} presents the interpolation of the approximated GRF obtained with the SPDE and regTPS-KLE models and their comparison with the true GRF.
-Across all scenarios, both approaches are able to reproduce correctly the underlying spatial structure of the true spatial field.
+Figure \ref{fig:fig6} presents the interpolation of the approximated GRF obtained with the SPDE and regTPS-KLE models and their comparison with the true GRF.
+Across all scenarios, both approaches are able to correctly reproduce the underlying spatial structure of the true spatial field.
 This holds even when the number of spatial observations is relatively small (for example, Sce.
-1 only consider 50 spatial observations associated with their respective 50 spatial locations).
+1 only considers 50 spatial observations associated with their respective 50 spatial locations).

-Fig. \ref{fig:fig7} shows the posterior predictive distributions for both approaches.
+Figure \ref{fig:fig7} shows the posterior predictive distributions for both approaches.
 This allows us to evaluate the complete probabilistic description of model predictions, rather than limiting inference to point estimates.
 By incorporating both process and measurement uncertainty, the predictive posterior allows for rigorous quantification of uncertainty around predictions.
-From the figure, we can see that both methods can reproduce correctly new simulated data from the posterior distribution obtained for the parameters in the models for all scenarios.
+From the figure, we can see that both methods can correctly reproduce new simulated data from the posterior distribution obtained for the parameters in the models for all scenarios.

-Finally, as an additional comparison based in the RMSE, R$^{2}$ and MAE metrics, we simulated a GRF using the exponential covariance function (Sect. \ref{subsection2.2}) and applied the same procedure described in Sect. \ref{section4} to generate the observed data.
-The results, summarized in Table \ref{table:table2}, show that in two out of four scenarios the regTPS-KLE outperforms the SPDE models, and in a third scenario (Sce.
-4) both approaches are giving almost similar results.
-This suggests that regTPS-KLE could be effectively extended beyond the Matérn correlation to other covariance functions while still maintaining a well-behaved predictive performance.
+As an additional comparison based on the RMSE, R$^{2}$ and MAE metrics, we simulated a GRF using the exponential covariance function (Section \ref{subsection2.2}) and applied the same procedure described in Section \ref{section4} to generate the observed data.
+The results, summarized in Table \ref{table:table2}, show that in one out of four scenarios, the regTPS-KLE outperforms the SPDE models (Sce.
+2).
+This suggests that regTPS-KLE could be effectively extended beyond the Mat\'ern correlation to other covariance functions while still maintaining a well-behaved predictive performance.